 The University of Virginia logo system was crafted intentionally - from the representation of the Rotunda to the joined characters in the typeface.
-University logos are registered trademarks and may only be reproduced with permission.
-Alterations of any kind are not permitted.
+University logos and marks are registered trademarks and may only be reproduced with permission.
+Alterations to any of the University’s logos or marks are not permitted.

 The Rotunda